“Leadership is an art, not an action”

 By Dale Carnegie

 Carnegie is capable of bringing insight on top of showing you what to do.
-The book is simple and impactful.
+Thus, The book is simple as well as impactful.
 The overall theme of the book is to be considerate of other people’s emotions and also be a leader: how to change people without giving offense or stimulating resentment.
 If you are a professional who is, or maybe placed into, a position of leadership – this book is unquestionably for you.

 6. The 21 Irrefutable Laws of Leadership: Follow Them and People Will Follow You